-To get started watching with Viggle, you will need an Android or Apple device.
-Points can be redeemed for gift cards, prizes, or cash with a prepaid debit card.
+Viggle works for Android or Apple devices.
+You can use your points for gift cards, prizes, or cash with a prepaid debit card.

-In addition to earning rewards for watching videos, you will also get rewarded for your additional web activity as well.
+In addition to being able to get paid to watch videos, you will also get rewarded for your additional web activity as well.

-You will earn rewards and also be entered into the monthly cash prize drawings.
+You will get rewards and also be able to enter into the monthly cash prize drawings.
 Nielsen gives away at least $10,000 each month, and over 400 members win smaller cash prizes.
 It’s also possible to earn additional rewards for participating in surveys.

 If you still watch traditional television, you can also make money by becoming a Nielsen family.
 For decades, “Nielsen families” have been the primary influence for television show ratings as households track which shows they watch.

-While this can be an exciting opportunity, participants are chosen at random, and there isn’t an application process.
+While this is an exciting opportunity, participants are chosen at random, and there isn’t an application process.
 You will need to watch your mailbox for an invitation.
 If you are selected, they will pay you for your efforts.

 Nielsen does invite more families during the “sweeps” season months of February, May, July, and November.